 They swoop in like gulls to bread.
 Pens are thrust into his hand and he goes into autopilot.
-M-A-R-C-U-S H-O-O-N. A casual scribble that can chiseled for thousands.
+M-A-R-C-U-S H-O-O-N. A casual scribble that can be sold for thousands.
 He smiles politely, drops a customary “just do it”, and continues to walk.

 He continues his vain attempt to blend in as he walks on, a task that his 6″4 stature makes particularly difficult.
-However, the streets around him are becoming quieter as he distances himself from the center of the Nike district, and ahead, the dark streets of the Inbetween loom.
-He has never dared venture this far from his quarters before, but today is different.
-Today is the first day of the rest of his life.
+However, the streets around him are becoming quieter as he distances himself from the center of the financial district, and ahead, the dark streets of the outskirts loom.
+He has never dared venture this far from his quarters before.
 Despite everything going exactly to plan, his stomach shifts uneasily.
 Nerves he is used to, but today is different.
 Unlike every other race in the past five years, today there is a chance that he may lose.
-Today he isn’t performing for a crowd or satisfying anyone’s expectations, but today he can hear the clock ticking more than ever before.
+He isn’t performing for a crowd or satisfying anyone’s expectations, but today he can hear the clock ticking more than ever before.
 The air around him feels as though it is becoming thicker.
 It is no longer a crispy or clear day but rather a smoggy and humid one.
 He must be nearing the end of the range of the conditioning dome.